Wisdom-EdemD-rah/Time-Series-Forecasting-Store-Sales-Prediction/README.md

 - pip install -r requirements.txt

-- You're now ready to dive into this exciting data journey with us!
+- You're now ready to dive into this exciting data journey with me!

-🤝 #### Contributing
+ #### Contributing 🤝

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.